 - The other device will need to accept the transfer request.

-- When another device sends content to your device, you will see a File transfer request letting you know the device’s Bluetooth name.
+- When another device sends content to your tablet, you will see a File transfer request letting you know the device’s Bluetooth name.

 - Touch ACCEPT to proceed file transfer or DECLINE to stop connection.

-- If you accept the request, the content will be downloaded from the sender and stored on your device in Apps > My Files > Device storage > Download .
+- If you accept the request, the content will be downloaded from the sender and stored on your tablet in Apps > My Files > Device storage > Download .